ComfyCon-AU/april_2024/content/english/previous_events/2022_04/the-joy-of-security--politics,-infighting,-and-other-failure-modes-for-security-programs.md

 ---
-title: The Joy of Security: Politics, infighting, and other failure modes for security programs
+title: 'The Joy of Security: Politics, infighting, and other failure modes for security programs'
 meta_title: ""
 description: ComfyCon AU 2022 Winter
 date: 2022-09-04 00:00:00